awsdocs/iam-user-guide/doc_source/id_session-tags.md

 1. [Finish configuring the SAML IdP and create assertions for the SAML authentication response](id_roles_providers_create_saml_assertions.md)

 AWS includes partners that have certified the end\-to\-end experience for session tags with their identity solutions\.
-To learn how to use these identity providers to configure session tags, see [Integrating Third\-Party SAML Solution Providers with AWS](id_roles_providers_saml_3rd-party.md)\.
+To learn how to use these identity providers to configure session tags, see [Integrating third\-party SAML solution providers with AWS](id_roles_providers_saml_3rd-party.md)\.

 To pass SAML attributes as session tags, include the `Attribute` element with the `Name` attribute set to `https://aws.amazon.com/SAML/Attributes/PrincipalTag:{TagKey}`\.
 Use the `AttributeValue` element to specify the value of the tag\.
 Include a separate `Attribute` element for each session tag\.